-For this reason, JPND launches this joint transnational call with a view to promoting research aiming at the detection, measurement and understanding of early disease indicators related to neurodegenerative diseases, with potential for the development of new diagnostics or interventions.
+For this reason, JPND launches this joint transnational call with the aim of improving the understanding of the mechanisms and biological substrates that underlie non-pharmacological interventions in order to tailor a holistic personalized treatment approach.
 The funding organisations that have agreed to fund this joint call for multinational research projects, with a view to adding value to their existing nationally funded activities, are listed below.
 The call will be conducted simultaneously by the funding organisations in their respective countries and coordinated centrally by the Joint Call Secretariat.

-- Australia, National Health and Medical Research Council (NHMRC) - Belgium, The Fund for Scientific Research (F.R.S.-FNRS) - Canada, Canadian Institutes of Health Research (CIHR) - Canada, Brain Canada Foundation/Women's Brain Health Initiative - Czech Republic, Ministry of Education, Youth and Sports (MEYS) - Denmark, Innovation Fund Denmark (IFD) - Finland, Academy of Finland (AKA) - France, French National Research Agency (ANR) - Germany, Federal Ministry of Education and Research (BMBF) - Hungary, National Research, Development and Innovation Office (NKFIH) - Israel, Ministry of Health (CSO-MOH) - Italy, Ministry of Health (IT-MOH) - Latvia, State Education Development Agency (VIAA)
+- Australia, National Health and Medical Research Council (NHMRC) - Belgium, The Fund for Scientific Research (F.R.S.-FNRS) - Belgium, The Research Foundation Flanders (FWO) - Canada, Canadian Institutes of Health Research (CIHR) - Czech Republic, Ministry of Education, Youth and Sports (MEYS) - Denmark, Innovation Fund Denmark (IFD) - Finland, Academy of Finland (AKA) - France, French National Research Agency (ANR) - Germany, Federal Ministry of Education and Research (BMBF) - Hungary, National Research, Development and Innovation Office (NKFIH) - Israel, Ministry of Health (CSO-MOH) - Italy, Ministry of Health (IT-MOH)

-- Luxembourg, National Research Fund (FNR) - Netherlands, The Netherlands Organisation for Health Research and Dev.
-(ZonMw) - Norway, The Research Council of Norway (RCN) - Poland, National Science Centre (NCN) - Portugal (Azores), The Regional Fund for Science and Technology (FRCT) - Slovakia, Ministry of Education, Science, Research and Sport of the Slovak Republic - Spain, National Institute of Health Carlos III (ISCIII) - Sweden, Swedish Research Council (SRC) - Switzerland, Swiss National Science Foundation (SNSF) - Turkey, Scientific and Technological Research Council of Turkey (TUBITAK)
+- Latvia, State Education Development Agency (VIAA) / Latvian Council of Science (LZP) - Luxembourg, National Research Fund (FNR) - Netherlands, The Netherlands Organisation for Health Research and Dev.
+(ZonMw) - Norway, The Research Council of Norway (RCN) - Poland, National Science Centre (NCN) - Slovakia, Ministry of Education, Science, Research and Sport of the Slovak Republic - Spain, National Institute of Health Carlos III (ISCIII) - Switzerland, Swiss National Science Foundation (SNSF) - Turkey, Scientific and Technological Research Council of Turkey (TUBITAK)